DallanQ/lost_ruins_of_arnak/Manual.md

 ##### RESOURCES (Page 7)

-**Coins** represent funding for your expedition.
+(icon of a gold coin) **Coins** represent funding for your expedition.
 They are used to buy items.

-**Compasses** represent time and energy spent exploring the island.
+(icon of a green compass) **Compasses** represent time and energy spent exploring the island.
 Thus, they are used to discover artifacts and new archaeological sites.

-**Tablets** represent ancient texts you can decipher.
+(icon of a beige tablet) **Tablets** represent ancient texts you can decipher.
 These texts might teach you how to use the artifacts you find.

-**Arrowheads** represent remnants of weapons you discover.
+(icon of a blue arrowhead) **Arrowheads** represent remnants of weapons you discover.
 They are often necessary for overcoming the guardians of the island.

-**Jewels** are mysterious talismans of the bird god Ara-Anu.
+(icon of a red jewel) **Jewels** are mysterious talismans of the bird god Ara-Anu.
 They are hard to find, but often essential for completing your research into the mysteries of Arnak.

 ## Your Turn (Page 8)